 However, if your dentist decides that veneers are right for you then be prepared to foot the bill—dental insurance often doesn't cover veneers, and low-cost temporary veneers can cause more damage long-term.
 Although the sticker price is higher, the cost of porcelain veneers made be worth it for their longevity and aesthetics.
 We will discuss this later on in the section about costs.

 Maintaining excellent gum health is essential when you have veneers because the gums are pushed back during the procedure.
 Making sure they stay clean is important for preventing decay and infection.

-Over time, teeth can become stained and dulled, and teeth whitening can improve the color of your teeth without the need to fully replace them with veneers, composite bonding, or dental crowns.
+Over time, teeth can become stained and dulled, and teeth whitening can improve the color of your teeth without the need to fully replace them with porcelain or composite veneers, composite bonding (read more in our bonding article here), or dental crowns.
 Silver or amalgam fillings can be completely replaced with composite fillings to remove the dark spots and smooth out the appearance of the teeth affected.

 Bear in mind that your tooth color will convey different aesthetics.
 A darker tooth color will lend to an older, worn-out appearance while a whiter and brighter tooth color results in your new smile looking more youthful.
 Be careful to not go too white, as this can lead to your smile looking fake.
 A cosmetic dentist is trained to find the perfect balance for your face and teeth to yield optimal results.